GrahamChalfant/Graham_Portfolio/README.md

 ### [Stroke Prediction](https://github.com/GrahamChalfant/Stroke_Prediction)

 - Built RF model with 98% accuracy using tuneRF()
+- Oversampled training set using ROSE package to account for data imbalance and low specificity
 - Correctly predicted 68% of actual strokes (specificity = 0.6829)
-- Oversampled training set using ROSE package to account for data imbalance and low specificity (model did not improve)

 ![](/images/stoke_by_age_and_gender.png)